dosipod/SrWiki/Installing-and-Compiling.md

 * https://install.wled.me

 Please keep in mind that these sites are not actively maintained by the SR WLED team.
-You may find old outdated binaries, in particular for SR development versions.
-So please compare dates before installing one of these.
+You may find old outdated binaries, or binaries that might not work on generic ESP32 hardware.
+So please compare dates and read descriptions before installing one of these.

 ### Flashing ESP32 Binaries with esptool